lcho/ng4app/README.md

 5. delete the old api repo from your dev folder

-6. update the readme file's line 1 and change '<name>' to '<firstLetterOfFirstName><CompleteLastName>' and commit and push readme file changes. double check that you're only pushing readme file changes.
+6. go to the 'dev' branch and update the readme file's line 1 and change '<name>' to '<firstLetterOfFirstName><CompleteLastName>' and commit and push readme file changes. double check that you're only pushing readme file changes.